 Here, the guides will convey the history of the Battle of New Orleans before ushering guests back onto the boat.

-42 – Explore the historic Hermann-Grima and Gallier houses
+42 – Explore the Hermann-Grima and Gallier houses

-Located in the heart of the French Quarter, the Hermann-Grima House (built in 1831) offers a unique look at the history of urban enslavement in New Orleans.
+The Hermann-Grima House (built in 1831) offers a unique look at the history of urban enslavement in New Orleans.
+The house is open daily (except Tuesdays) from 10 AM to 4 PM.

 Marvelously preserved, this house and adjacent outbuildings transport visitors back in time to learn about this bustling 19th-century home, its wealthy owners, and the enslaved people who worked on the property.

 Gallier‘s 19th-century townhouse provides visitors an opportunity to explore the architecture and decorative arts of James Gallier Jr.’s former home.
-These guided house tours provide a glimpse into the differences between urban and rural enslavement and how these histories shaped the city.
+The museum is open daily (except Tuesdays) from 9:30 AM to 3:30 PM.

 With three locations spread across the French Quarter, the Historic New Orleans Collection delves devotedly into the history of this world-famous city.